 Thankfully, there’s no need to reinvent the wheel.
 We already know how to take accurate body composition readings.
 Body fat measurements tell the bigger story.
 We even have tests now to show how much fat mass, muscle mass, and other mass our bodies are comprised of.

 A simple body fat caliper test can measure your fat mass and non fat mass.
 It can’t quite measure lean body mass accurately (it groups all non fat mass together), but that’s OK.

-Let’s Put an End to Weight Measurements
+Let’s Start Rethinking Weight Measurements

 Calculate your BMI from the chart.
 Is it accurate?
 Does it represent a good portrayal of your body composition?